shakeel-faiz/FF/04Apr-15/jfif.md

 -   **Thumbnail Data:** Contains the thumbnail image, depending on the format.

 In a nutshell, JFIF files are structured with various markers that define everything from image details to optional thumbnails, making sure the image is displayed correctly.

+## How JFIF and Exif Interact and Their Compatibility Issues

+JFIF and Exif are both formats used for images, but they don't fully work together.
+This is because both want their specific section (APP0 for JFIF and APP1 for Exif) to be right after the start of the image.
+However, many cameras and programs just include both sections, and most image viewers can still handle it fine.
+But, if the software isn't well-made, it might have trouble reading the image.

+JFIF works fine with Adobe Photoshop’s JPEG extensions and IPTC metadata, which add extra info to images.
+Photoshop's extensions don't need to be the first part of the file, so they fit in with JFIF.
+However, Photoshop sometimes saves images in a different format (like CMYK) that doesn’t follow the JFIF rules.
+These files might not open correctly in web browsers or other programs that expect standard JFIF files.

+## JFIF: A Brief History

+The development of the JFIF format was led by Eric Hamilton from C-Cube Microsystems.
+The first version of JFIF was agreed upon in late 1991 during a meeting with around 40 representatives from different tech companies.
+Shortly after, a small update was made, resulting in JFIF 1.01.
+The most recent version, 1.02, was published on September 1, 1992, and stayed the latest for nearly 20 years.

+In 1996, a rule (RFC 2046) was made that said JPEG images sent over the internet should use the JFIF format, with the MIME type "image/jpeg."
+However, most internet programs can still decode basic JPEG images even if they're not JFIF-compliant, as long as they use common color components like Y or YCbCr.

+As time went on, C-Cube changed and eventually split into several companies, losing interest in maintaining the JFIF document.
+By 2009, to preserve it, Ecma International and the Joint Photographic Experts Group (ITU-T/ISO/IEC) took over.
+They officially published it in 2009 to ensure it wasn't forgotten.
+It was later standardized by ITU-T in 2011 and by ISO/IEC in 2013.
+These new versions mainly made editorial improvements, but the technical details stayed the same.